 I own a couple of old rusty Brinkmann water smokers but they do not get used much.. they are some of the ones I started on years ago and have long since been abandoned for more shiny and expensive units that seem to work a lot better and have a temperature guage with actual readings instead of the "warm, ideal, hot" readings so prominently displayed on the lid of the Brinkmann water smoker.

-This past weekend we drove to Austin, TX to visit some relatives and I was asked to smoke a turkey however, the only thing available was a repainted Brinkmann water smoker.
+This past weekend we drove to Austin, TX to visit some relatives and I was asked to smoke a turkey.
+However, the only smoker available was a repainted Brinkmann water smoker.

 I have always felt like I could smoke anything in any type of unit and make it turn out really good but after being used to a really nice unit you get a little "rusty" kinda like my old units out behind the house.